reactjs/react.dev/README.md

 ### Installation

-1. `cd reactjs.org` to go into the project root
+1. `cd react.dev` to go into the project root
-1. `cd beta` to open the beta website
 3. `yarn` to install the website's npm dependencies

 ### Running locally

-1. Make sure you're in the `beta` folder
 1. `yarn dev` to start the development server (powered by [Next.js](https://nextjs.org/))
 1. `open http://localhost:3000` to open the site in your favorite browser